MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/Menu.md

 ### Active

 The index of the currently selected menu item, or -1 if no menu item is selected.
-Since: 2.14

 The **Gnome::GObject::Value** type of property *active* is `G_TYPE_INT`.

 ### Accel Group

 The accel group holding accelerators for the menu.
-Since: 2.14

 Widget type: GTK_TYPE_ACCEL_GROUP